Fume5678/coro_game_example/README.md

 This is the coro_game_map project.

-Cell map generation with using C++ 20 coroutines.
+Tiles map generation with using C++ 20 coroutines.

+Game example using SFML library and -ltbb for execution policy

-Press E to create tiles around
+_Press E to create tiles around_
 ![img.png](img.png)